MIRI LRS Recommended Strategies

 See also: JWST Background Model, Background-Limited Observations, MIRI Cross-Mode Recommended Strategies, APT Targets, MIRI TSO Recommended Strategies

-For observations of point sources in the LRS slit, an ALONG SLIT NOD should be specified.
-In this configuration, the nods will be subtracted from each other pair-wise for background subtraction purposes - before being recombined into a single spectral image in the calibration pipeline.
+For observations of point sources in the LRS slit, the ALONG SLIT NOD dither pattern should be specified.
+In this configuration, the nods will be subtracted from each other pair-wise for background subtraction purposes, before being recombined into a single spectral image in the final stage of the calibration pipeline.

-For extended sources in the LRS slit, observers are strongly encouraged to obtain background observations by defining a separate background target.
-The coordinates should point to a suitable region nearby, preferably within 20", and the observation should otherwise be identical to that for the science target.
+For extended sources in the LRS slit, observers are strongly encouraged to obtain dedicated background observations by defining a separate background target.
+The coordinates should point to a suitable region nearby, preferably within 20", and the background observations should use the same number of groups per integration and read mode as the science observations.

-The science and background observations should be linked as a non-interruptible sequence in APT and then, for the science target, the background target should be specified as such (see Specifying APT Background Targets).
+The science and background observations should be linked as a non-interruptible sequence in APT; for the science target, the corresponding background target must be specified (see Specifying APT Background Targets).
 This method will obtain 2 images of the science target, one in each nod position, and 2 corresponding background images.
 When a user assigns a background to a science target, that creates a formal association between them.
 By doing this, the pipeline will automatically subtract the background exposure from the target exposure.
 The background exposures are co-added into a single background image, which is subtracted from each nod separately.
 This method is preferred, because it mitigates for bad pixels on the array (whether permanent or due to a recent cosmic ray hit).

 For slitless TSO observations, the background can be measured from the portions of the subarray not covered by the science spectrum.
-However due to the extensive detector-level scattering for bright targets, it may be difficult to get a "clean" measurement of the background, and the background subtraction step may end up over-subtracting the short wavelengths flux of the science target.
+However, due to the extensive detector-level scattering for bright targets, it may be difficult to get a "clean" measurement of the background, and the background subtraction step may end up removing some portion of the flux from the science target.
 To avoid this, it is advisable to take a dedicated background exposure immediately following the science exposure.
-This should have Ngroups matched to the science exposure, with a small number of integrations (e.g., 10), and the observation should be linked as a non-interruptible sequence.
+This should have the same Ngroups as the science exposure, with a small number of integrations (e.g., 10), and the observation should be linked as a non-interruptible sequence.
 Further details are provided on the MIRI TSO Recommended Strategies page.

 References